 Wipe of the TSF (function 7) is performed according to FCS_CKM_EXT.5.
+Protected data is all non-TSF data, including all user or enterprise data.
+Some or all of this data may be considered sensitive data as well.

 The selection in function 8 allows the ST author to select which mechanisms are available to the administrator through the MDM Agent to restrict the applications which the user may install.
-The ST author shall state if application whitelisting is applied device-wide or if it can be specified to apply to either the Enterprise and/or Personal applications.
+The ST author must state if application allowlist is applied device-wide or if it can be specified to apply to either the Enterprise and/or Personal applications.

-- If the administrator can restrict the sources from which applications can be installed, the ST author selects option a. - If the administrator can specify a whitelist of allowed applications, the ST author selects option b.
-The ST author should list any application characteristics (e.g. name, version, or developer) based on which the whitelist can be formed. - If the administrator can prevent the user from installing additional applications, the ST author selects c.
+- If the administrator can restrict the sources from which applications can be installed, the ST author selects option a. - If the administrator can specify a allowlist of allowed applications, the ST author selects option b.
+The ST author should list any application characteristics (e.g. name, version, or developer) based on which the allowlist can be formed. - If the administrator can prevent the user from installing additional applications, the ST author selects c.

 In the future, function 12 may require destruction or disabling of any default trusted CA certificates, excepting those CA certificates necessary for continued operation of the TSF, such as the developer's certificate.
-At this time, the ST author shall indicate in the assignment whether pre-installed or any other category of X.509v3 certificates may be removed from the Trust Anchor Database.
+At this time, the ST author must indicate in the assignment whether pre-installed or any other category of X.509v3 certificates may be removed from the Trust Anchor Database.